 In addition to these expired seats, 41 seats are vacant (down 3 from the month before).
 In total that makes 83 seats that are either expired or vacant, almost half of the total.
 There are only 30 pending nominations to fill these seats, a mere fraction of the total.
 That is 2 fewer nominations than there were last month.
 Moreover, only 10 people have been confirmed to independent agency boards since the start of the 116th Congress.
 Only 4 people were confirmed in May.
 President Trump put forward 2 new nominations this month.

-The MSPB has 3 vacancies out 3 positions, 2 short of a quorum.
+- The MSPB has 3 vacancies out of 3 positions, 2 short of a quorum.
 2 of those seats are for Republicans and 1 is for a Democrat.
 The President has advanced 3 nominations, 1 for a Democratic seat and 2 for Republican seats.

-The USPS has 7 vacancies out of 11 positions, 2 short of a quorum, 4 of those vacancies are for Republican seats and 3 are for Democratic seats.
+- The USPS has 7 vacancies out of 11 positions, 2 short of a quorum.
+4 of those vacancies are for Republican seats and 3 are for Democratic seats.
 The President has advanced 4 nominations, 3 for Republican seats and 1 for a Democratic seat.

 2 nominations for the MSPB board and 2 of the nominations for the USPS board (enough in each case to restore a quorum) have been voted out of committee, leaving Senate Majority Leader Mitch McConnell as the only obstacle to their confirmation.
 The nominees for the MSPB were voted out of committee in mid-February yet McConnell has yet to hold a vote to confirm them despite his having deployed a “nuclear option” that makes confirmation votes for these positions fast and easy.

 A quorum was restored this month to the Equal Employment Opportunity Commission (EEOC) and the Export-Import Bank (EIB).